Metro Éireann: Publications

 Metro Éireann frequently broke news stories of national significance.
 In 2007, it published an article which revealed the Garda Síochána's decision to disallow its officers from wearing religious headwear.
 This particular story led to a national debate in the mainstream media on issues pertaining to cultural integration, religious rights, assimilation, and Irishness.
 Other news stories have also led to intensified public debate through the years.

 The newspaper was published fortnightly and featured columns from Ireland-based contributors from around the world, including Nigeria, Somalia, Pakistan, Israel, South Africa, Poland and the United States.
 It carried a dedicated Irish language section and strongly promoted minority sports such as women's rugby and martial arts.
 The Booker Prize–winning writer Roddy Doyle and American political commentator Charles Laffiteau were among its regular contributors.
 But because newspapers are dependent on printers being able to print, distributors being able to deliver copies around the country and shops being open for people to buy or pick up copies of its newspapers, the Irish government's March 2020 national lockdown in response to the COVID-19 pandemic wiped out every part of this chain and forced Metro Éireann to cease publishing in April 2020.

+It also published an Annual Magazine over a number of years, eg, Ireland in 2005, Ireland in 2006.